Community Resources and Development, MS

 CRD 599 Thesis (6)

 Students may select a thesis or applied project.
-The thesis option is a research-oriented program and is recommended for students planning to continue graduate studies beyond the master's degree.
+The thesis option is a research-oriented program recommended for students planning to continue graduate studies beyond the master's degree.
 The applied project option is intended for students seeking additional knowledge and expertise relevant to professional career development.
-Advising and direction in both options are under the direct supervision of an assigned faculty member.
+Advising and direction for both options are under the direct supervision of an assigned faculty member.

 Applicants must fulfill the requirements of both the Graduate College and the Watts College of Public Service and Community Solutions.